North Carolina–Wake Forest rivalry

 The North Carolina–Wake Forest rivalry is a series of athletic contests between the University of North Carolina Tar Heels and the Wake Forest University Demon Deacons.
 The first football game between the two institutions was played in 1888.
 As a consequence of ACC expansion in the 21st century, the two schools do not play each other annually in football, as they were placed in separate divisions and assigned different opponents for their "protected" (i.e., annual) cross-division games.
+North Carolina got rival NC State as their cross-divisional opponent, while Wake Forest got Duke, which allowed the Duke-Wake Forest rivalry to continue.

 Football

 History

 The University of North Carolina and Wake Forest University have a long shared athletic history, having formerly been located in close proximity to one another, as Wake Forest was originally located in Wake Forest, North Carolina.
 In 1956, the university moved its campus across the state of North Carolina to its current location in Winston-Salem, North Carolina.

-The football rivalry, first meeting in 1888, is the oldest intercollegiate football rivalry in the American state of North Carolina As of 2021, there have been 109 games between the two teams.
-The 2019 & 2021 games are non-conference games and thus were not be counted in the ACC standings.
+The football rivalry, first meeting in 1888, is the oldest intercollegiate football rivalry in the American state of North Carolina As of 2024, there have been 111 games between the two teams.
+The 2019 and 2021 games were non-conference games and thus were not counted in the ACC standings.

 This unusual occurrence of a non-conference regular season game between teams in the same conference has only occurred once before in the recent history of the major FBS conferences.